 If you plan to travel by train in Malaysia you will be using the services of KTMB Malaysia Railways (Keretapi Tanah Melayu Berhad or just KTM for short) who operate train services in Peninsular Malaysia.

-You can travel on KTM trains from Padang Besar on the border with Thailand, all the way down on the North - South Line to Johor Bahru (JB Sentral), where you can continue by train over the Causeway into Singapore on the Shuttle Trains.
+You can travel on KTM trains from Padang Besar on the border with Thailand, all the way down on the North-South Line (West Coast Line) to Johor Bahru (JB Sentral), where you can continue by train over the Causeway into Singapore on the JB to Woodlands Shuttle Trains.

-Train services in Malaysia also run across the country from Gemas in the south along the Jungle Railway Line up to Tumpat in the very north-east of the country.
+Train services in Malaysia also run across the country from Gemas in the south along the East Coast Line (also known as the Jungle Railway Line) up to Tumpat in the very north-east of the country.

-There are also a growing number of Commuter Trains (Komuter) which operate regular services around the capital Kuala Lumpur, as well a a new northern Komuter Service centred around Butterworth in Penang.
+There are also a growing number of Commuter Trains (Komuter) that operate regular services around the capital Kuala Lumpur, as well a new northern Komuter Service centred around Butterworth in Penang.

-These services are a great and quick way to travel, reaching speeds of 160 Kmh
+These services are a great and quick way to travel, reaching speeds of 140 Kmh.

 They also operate on the line between Johor Bahru (JB) and Gemas, as this section of the track has yet to be upgraded to carry the new ETS Trains and along the Jungle Railway.